IgorSochyvets/fizz-buzz/README.md

 * test line 1
+* test line 2

 # Demo

-1. git checkout -b feature-9
+1. git checkout -b feature-9 (create new branch)
-2. Do some changes (v+1 for app)
+2. Do some changes (create next version for the app)
-3. git add .
+3. git add . && git commit -m "feature 9"
 4. git push origin feature-9
 5. Check if new docker image been created (fizz-buzz:feature-9)
 6. Go to GitHub and create PR